DCMLab/schemata_code/docs/Report.md

+---
-# Matching and Annotating Voice Leading Schemata - Technical Report
+title: Matching and Annotating Voice-Leading Schemata
+subtitle: Technical Report
+author: Christoph Finkensiep
+---

-## Introduction
+# Introduction

+The goal of this project is to create a set of software tools for working with voice-leading schemata in musical corpora.
+Instances of specific schemata in pieces of music can be matched automatically, the matches can be explored, and schema annotations can be created by correcting and extending automatic matches.

 Voice-leading schemata are musical patterns of a certain type, which are easy to recognize but difficult to define.